team-arrow-racing/vehicle-controller/README.md

 # Vehicle Controller

-Responstivle for controlling the main function of the vehicle.
+Responsible for controlling the main function of the vehicle.

 ## Setup